Michael Ngadeu-Ngadjui: Gent

+Beijing Guoan

+On 30 March 2023, Ngadeu joined Chinese Super League club Beijing Guoan.
+On 15 April 2024, Ngadeu made his debut for Guoan in a 1–1 home draw against Meizhou Hakka.
+On 13 August 2023, he scored his first goal for Guoan in a 1–0 away win against Nantong Zhiyun.
+He was selected in China Super League's 2023 Team of the Season.

+Throughout the 2024 season, he was selected in the league's team of the month 4 times.
+Guoan extended his contract to the end of the 2025 season on 4 May 2025.

 International career

 Ngadeu made his senior debut for the Cameroon national team in a 2–0 win over The Gambia for 2017 Africa Cup of Nations qualification.
 He went on to play every minute of Cameroon's victorious 2017 Africa Cup of Nations campaign, scoring two goals, including a clearance off the line followed by the winning goal in the group stage match against Guinea-Bissau.
 He was ultimately named one of three defenders in the Confederation of African Football's Team of the Tournament.

-Upon his return from the 2017 Africa Cup of Nations, he scored the only hat-trick of his senior career for Slavia Prague in his first game back on 25 February 2017 in their 8–1 away win at Příbram.
+He played in all 3 group games for Cameroon in the 2017 FIFA Confederations Cup.

 In September 2018, he was named as captain for new manager Clarence Seedorf's first 2019 Africa Cup of Nations qualifying game against The Comoros.
+He participated the 2019 and 2021 editions of Africa Cup of Nations, playing every single minute in both tournaments except the third place play-off of the latter.
+However, he was not included in Cameroon's squad for the 2022 FIFA World Cup.